 “The Idiot’s Lantern” is helmed by Euros Lynn, and like James Hawes’ work in “The Christmas Invasion”, his direction is surprisingly weak and below his usual standards when compared to “The End Of The World”, “The Unquiet Dead”, “Tooth and Claw” and “The Girl In The Fireplace”; though it’s probably partially because “The Idiot’s Lantern” doesn’t give him much to work with.
 For some reason, “The Idiot’s Lantern” is full of off-kilter shots and Dutch angles, and I’m not really sure why.
 It doesn’t normally enhance the mood of the episode or make the setting more visually appealing, it’s usually just distracting.
 Still, Euros Lynn’s direction does manage to be distinctive and moody at times, like Ten’s motorcycle chases through the London streets, or the Doctor’s interrogation scene when he’s being grilled by policemen, or the climax where the Doctor and Mr. Magpie to reach each other to the top of a television station transmitter.

 Overall, “The Idiot’s Lantern” is a well-intentioned failure of an episode that never manages to do anything remarkable with either its A-plot or its B-plot.
-Funnily enough, “The Bells Of St. John” from Series 7 has a very similar premise with a 21st century twist, killer wi-fi preying on people’s souls through the world-wide web, and it goes on to be a much more entertaining episode than “The Idiot’s Lantern”.
+Funnily enough, “The Bells Of Saint John” from Series 7 has a very similar premise with a 21st century twist, killer wi-fi preying on people’s souls through the world-wide web, and it goes on to be a much more entertaining episode than “The Idiot’s Lantern”.

 * Ten, never slick your hair back, 1950’s style, ever again.